custom-cards/decluttering-card/README.md

 First, you need to define your templates.

-The templates are defined in a object at the root of your lovelace configuration.
+The templates are defined in an object at the root of your lovelace configuration.
 This object needs to be named `decluttering_templates`.

 This object needs to contains your templates declaration, each template has a name and can contain variables.
 A variable needs to be enclosed in double square brackets `[[variable_name]]`.
 It will later be replaced by a real value when you instanciate a card which uses this template.